genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/01_introduction.md

 ## The scenario

 The start point for the scenario is that you want a real-time trading application that maintains positions.
+We shall call this the Positions application.

 You have: